 Why Resilient Communities?

 There are communities in the US that are thriving and many that are not.
 Even the strongest communities constantly strive to keep ahead of the game.
-In a sense this program is an insurance policy but in intent it is a model for building a community that is safe, secure and livable.
+Far too many America communities are in long-term decline.
+Whether urban or rural, rich or poor, we need to think seriously about our community’s future.